Fady-Emeel/E-Commerce_Automation_testing/README.md

 # E-Commerce_Automation_testing
 This project is about automated frontend testing.
-I teseted 8 features in this website:
+I teseted 8 features on this website:
   1) Registeration
   2) Login
   3) Currencies